briankoser/sfc-listeners-guide/episodes/0145-star-wars-every-year-and-other-news.md

 Stan Lee Quote of the Week: Stan rants about commercials

-Ben is Right: there was no character development in <i class="work-title">The Avengers</i>
+Ben is Right: there was no character development in {% workTitle "The Avengers" %}